91ahmed/JsInspector/README.md

 ## Js-Inspector
-<dd> Pure javascript library for data validation, allow javascript developers to validate the application incoming data with a variety of validation rules. </dd>
+<dd> Javascript package for data validation, allow javascript developers to validate the application incoming data with a variety of validation rules. </dd>

 #### # How to Use
 ``` html